 - Discoveree Info: provides information (i.e. User Info ID) about the discoveree.

-The following parameters may be used in the Relay Discovery Additional Information message (using Model A) based on the procedure defined in clause 6.5.1.3 for 5G ProSe UE-to-Network Relay where Source Layer-2 ID and Destination Layer-2 ID are used for sending and receiving the message and the other parameters are contained in the message:
+The following parameters may be used in the Relay Discovery Additional Information message (using Model A) based on the procedure defined in clause 6.5.1.3 for 5G ProSe UE-to-Network Relay and 6.3.2.x.y for 5G ProSe multi-hop UE-to-Network Relay where Source Layer-2 ID and Destination Layer-2 ID are used for sending and receiving the message and the other parameters are contained in the message:

-- Source Layer-2 ID: the 5G ProSe UE-to-Network Relay self-selects a Source Layer-2 ID to send the Relay Discovery Additional Information message.
+- Source Layer-2 ID: the 5G ProSe UE-to-Network Relay or the 5G ProSe Intermediate UE-to-Network Relay self-selects a Source Layer-2 ID to send the Relay Discovery Additional Information message.

 - Destination Layer-2 ID: the Destination Layer-2 ID to send the Relay Discovery Additional Information message is selected based on the configuration as described in clause 5.1.4.1.